Our Genealogical Helper for Roanoke ...

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Roanoke.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Roanoke
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Roanoke

 Our distance measurements begin at a specific point in Roanoke.
 The point that we are using is located at these GPS coordinates - Latitude: 33.1453, Longitude: -85.3694 [Map].
 In this case, the coordinates for Roanoke have been provided by the Geographic Names Information System (GNIS).